pablorcruh/bowliing_score/README.md

 ```
 docker build -t pablorcruh/bowling-score --build-arg SCORE_FILE=score.txt .
 ```
+The image is pushed to a public repository to be downloaded and used

 ```
 docker push pablorcruh/bowling-score:latest
 ```

 Once the container is build we execute the following command to run the jar file inside the docker container